ChillSpotIT/ChillTool-s/README.md

 ---

-**ChillTool's | The Ultimate Uhmegle Extension**
+**ChillTool's | The Ultimate Uhmegle/Umingle Extension**
 Stay up to date with the newest releases for the best possible experience.

-**Note:** This project is not affiliated with, endorsed by, or associated with Uhmegle or any related platform.
+**Note:** This project is not affiliated with, endorsed by, or associated with Uhmegle/Umingle or any related platform.
 All trademarks and platform names are the property of their respective owners.